 Bars, Cakes, and Sweets

 Regulate blood sugar with dessert?
-Yes way.
+Oh, yeah.
 The fiber and protein from the chickpeas in these creamy, bite-sized treats makes it possible.
-They’re blended up with cashew butter for a nutty base.
-And the addition of maple syrup to the filling and the dark chocolate for the coating give it the proper candy-shop look plus some added antioxidants.
-We think these treats could give Godiva a little competition.
+The chickpea and cashew butter base is sweetened with maple syrup, dunked in dark chocolate, and topped with cacao nibs.
+We think these treats could give Godiva a little competition, don't you?

-By now you know the secret to stress-free, gluten-free baking: garbanzos.
-This beautiful loaf cake calls for merely seven ingredients, letting the subtle but distinctive nuttiness of the beans and the zest from the fresh orange shine through.
-You'll have to spend a few extra minutes skinning the chickpeas, but it's well worth it for the end result: a gleaming caramel-colored loaf.
+This beautiful loaf cake calls for a mere seven ingredients, letting the subtle nuttiness of the garbanzos and the zest from the fresh orange shine through.
+You'll have to spend a few extra minutes skinning the chickpeas, but it's well worth it for the end result: a gleaming, caramel-colored loaf.
 Garnish with a dusting of cinnamon sugar and serve with a piping hot cuppa for a lovely and light teatime snack.

-White chocolate may be notorious for its less-than-stellar nutritional profile, but the
+White chocolate may be notorious for its less-than-stellar nutritional profile

-vitamin C from the strawberries and the antioxidants from an entire can of chickpeas more than make up for that.
-(If you don't love white chocolate, go ahead and sub in the dark stuff.)
-The beans are folded in with three eggs and a banana to provide most of the substance here, making flour totally unnecessary and—you guessed it—gluten-free.
-It’s all wrapped up in a 100-calorie package, which you can enjoy as breakfast or with a scoop of ice cream as dessert.
+, but the vitamin C from the strawberries and the antioxidants from an entire can of chickpeas more than make up for that.
+(If you just don't like white chocolate, though, you can always sub in the dark stuff.)
+The beans are folded in with three eggs and a banana to provide most of the substance here, making it a gluten-free treat that can double as breakfast or dessert.

-One look at this fudgy goodness and you'll want to race off to your pantry to collect up the ingredients.
+One look at this fudgy goodness and you'll want to race off to your pantry to gather up the ingredients.
 Before we lose you to the kitchen, let us make your indulgence even sweeter by telling you that these treats are vegan and gluten-free without requiring obscure, funky ingredients.
-On top of that, each piece touts cardioprotective flavanols from the cocoa powder, omega-3’s from the walnuts, and four grams of protein from the beans.
 OK, on your mark, get set, bake!

 Cookies and Cookie Dough

 OK, so maybe this is just another way to say "dessert hummus," but what's in a name when you're talking about one of the most famous chickpea-based sweets in the blogosphere?
-No discussion of bean-based desserts would be complete without spotlighting this dip.
-Processed with your favorite all-natural nut butter and studded with dark chocolate chips, it's a vegan, salmonella risk-free bowl of yum just waiting to be slathered onto a graham cracker or dunked with unpeeled apple slices.
+Made with your favorite all-natural nut butter and studded with dark chocolate chips, it's a vegan, guaranteed salmonella-free bowl of yum just waiting to be slathered onto a graham cracker or sliced apple.

-If oversized, novelty cookies are your weakness, meet your new go-to chickpea recipe.
-It's a crispy-on-the-edges, chewy-on-the-inside, oozing-with-chocolate, deep-dish pizookie (pizza-cookie) that you will not believe contains three-quarters of a cup of chickpeas.
-The addition of oats gives cholesterol-reducing benefits, while the fudge sauce can be eaten by the spoonful, thanks to being made with vitamin-crammed dates The fruit of the date palm: its possible use as the best food for the future?
-Al-Shahib W, Marshall RJ.
-International Journal of Food Sciences and Nutrition.
-2003 Jul;54(4):247-59..
-Make it even more epic by topping a warm slice with a scoop of frozen yogurt or non-dairy ice cream.
+If oversize novelty cookies are your weakness, meet your new go-to chickpea recipe.
+It's a crispy-on-the-edges, chewy-on-the-inside, oozing-with-chocolate, deep-dish pizookie (pizza cookie) that you will not believe contains almost a cup of chickpeas.
+The fudge sauce, we should add, can be eaten by the spoonful, and the combo gets so much more epic with a scoop of frozen yogurt of non-dairy ice cream.
+Just saying.

 Cookie dough is well and good, but nothing beats a warm cookie fresh from the oven.
-And these bronzed, slightly crispy but still soft nuggets are no exception.
-Make the recipe as written using peanut butter and chocolate chips, or experiment by subbing in peanut butter chips or other nut butters for a range of healthy benefits.
-Since you’re just throwing ingredients in a blender (or food processor), you're that much closer to cookie time.
+And these bronzed, slightly crispy (but still soft!) nuggets are no exception.
+Make the recipe as written using peanut butter and chocolate chips, or experiment by subbing in peanut butter chips or other nut butters for a slightly different taste.
+Whatever you try, you're just throwing ingredients in a blender (or food processor), so you're always close to cookie time.

-The ingredients for these thumbprints (also called birds’ nests) are similar to the other cookies on our list, but it's amazing how much more adorable they look when they're dressed up with dollops of your favorite jam (keep it 100% fruit-sweetened to avoid any added sugars).
-The recipe makes only 12 at a time, so these party-worthy treats are perfect for when you're baking for a small group.
-(Or go ahead and double it for larger crowds.)
+The ingredients for these thumbprint cookies are similar to many other chickpea cookies, but it's amazing how much more adorable they look when they're dressed up with dollops of your favorite all-fruit jam.
+The recipe only makes 12 at a time, so these party-worthy treats are perfect for when you're baking for a small group.